kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask807_HBase_Data_Modeling_and_Querying/README.md

 			- 9090: HBase Thrift API, offering a service for programming languages to interact with HBase.
 			- 9095: Thrift Web UI, a user interface for the Thrift API.
 			- 16010: Master UI, the web UI for HBase's master server.
-		- Maps ./data on the host to /data in the container, providing persistent storage for HBase data.
+		- Mounts a named volume (hbase-data) at /data in the container for persistent data storage.
-		- Connects to a custom network named app-network, facilitating isolated communication between configured services.
+		- Connects the container to a custom network named app-network.
 		- Uses unless-stopped, meaning the container will restart if it exits for any reason unless it has been manually stopped.

 	 - Notebook Service:
 	 	- Specifies the local directory as the context for building the Docker image using a Dockerfile.
 This allows for the customization of the notebook environment.
-		- Specifies a custom image named "notebook-image:latest" to be built or used directly.
-		- Identified as notebook-server, clearly indicating its purpose.
+		- Uses the current directory (.) and a specific Dockerfile (Dockerfile_notebook) to build the Jupyter Notebook image.
+		- Sets the image as notebook-image:latest and names the container notebook-server.
+		- Runs the container as root (0:0), which is often necessary for certain administrative permissions within the container.
 		- Exposes port 8888, commonly used for Jupyter Notebook servers.
 		- Mounts the current directory to /home/jovyan/work in the container, providing access to necessary files within the notebook server.
 		- Sets HBASE_HOST to hbase-docker, configuring the notebook server to connect to the HBase service using the internal network hostname.